socadk/design-practice-repository/artifact-templates/SDPR-RefinedEndpointList.md

 <!-- * Step 5 of the EXPOSE technique -->

 Mike Amundsen's [seven-step Web API design method](https://www.infoq.com/articles/web-api-design-methodology/) includes "Reconcile Magic Strings" as Step 3 and "Select a Media Type" as Step 4 (@Amundsen:2020); REL creation and population roughly corresponds to these two steps.
-The REL corresponds to the "updated API goal canvas that Arnaud Lauret proposes in Chapter 2 of "The Design of Web APIs" (@Lauret:2019).
+The REL corresponds to the "updated API goal canvas" that Arnaud Lauret proposes in Chapter 2 of "The Design of Web APIs" (@Lauret:2019).

 ### Template Structure and Notation(s)